cosmoglint/mix_hex/README.md

 There are two types of requests that can be sent to a genserver, a call or a cast. a call is synchronous, so the server waits till the function is done before sending a response.
 Cast is asynchronous and can handle multiple funcitons simultaneously, here the server wont send back a response so the client wont wait for one.

+the `__MODULE__` stands for the current module we are in.
+It is general practice in client calls, where in GenServer.call(pid, {}) the first argument is the pid and the second argument is a tuple, where the first element is an atom with the action and the remaining are stuff to be sent.
+Also the tuple must match the first argument of the callback functions. here the reply happens in the format { :reply, thereply, newstate }, here the :reply tells the server to send back a reply and thereply is the actual reply it sends, and the newstate is the updated state of the bucket.